ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 <p></p>

 - The `DISCORD = credentials('pangarabbit-discord-jenkins')` is the generated webhook url that gets created by mousing over a Discord channel and selecting the cog to get to the menu where you can create a webhook dedicated to that channel
-- You will need to go through the same process you did to add the Github credentials to add the Discord webhook
+- You will need to go through the same process you did to add the Github credentials to add the Discord webhook as a Jenkins credential

 <div class="col-left">
 <img src="/images/how-to-bake-an-ortelius-pi/part05/37-jenkins-discord-channel-cog.png" alt="jenkins discord channel cog"/>